rvodden/behat-wordpress-extension/docs/features/overview.md

 ### Site

 The `SiteContext` context provides step definitions for activating/deactivating plugins, switching themes, and clearing the object cache.

+### TinyMCE

+The `EditPost` context provides step definitions to manage editing and creating content within wp-admin.

 ### Toolbar